jinhong-ni/jinhong-ni.github.io/_pages/about.md

 <!-- <strong>More to be updated!</strong> -->

-I am a first-year Ph.D. student at [the Australian National University (ANU)](https://www.anu.edu.au/), where I also received my Bachelor's degree with first-class Honours (High Distinction).
+I am a first-year Ph.D. student at [the Australian National University (ANU)](https://www.anu.edu.au/), where I also received my Bachelor's degree with First-class Honours.

-I have general interest in generative modeling, particularly diffusion models and their variants.
+I have general interests in generative modeling, particularly diffusion models and their variants.

 Email: <jinhong.ni@anu.edu.au> / <jinhong.ni@outlook.com>